Holiday Traditions Blend with the Science of Memory

 • A grim reality: Pancreatic cancer is a rare and deadly cancer.
 Estimated 66,440 people in the US will be diagnosed with and approximately 51,750 Americans will die of pancreatic cancer in 2024 (per American Cancer Society).
 Data also predicts the disease to become the second leading cause of cancer deaths by 2030.

 • A growing concern: Pancreatic cancer diagnoses in young adults (under 45) are on the rise.
-As its increasing incidence, it’s a public health problem too.
+As the incidence increases, it’s becoming a public health problem too.

 • A glimmer of hope: Yes, let’s explore it as evolving breakthroughs combat this terrible disease!